michal-niedzwiedzki/php-testing/README.md

 In class Triangle modify method `getPerimeter()` to check if triangle can be constructed from given sides.
 The rule is that `a+b>c or a+c>b or b+c>a`.
 Return null when the condition is not satisfied.

-Generate fresh code coverage report and find the part of class Triangle not covered with tests.
+Generate fresh code coverage report and find the part of class Triangle not covered with tests:
+`rm -Rf doc/coverage; vendor/bin/phpunit --coverage-html doc/coverage`

-Update tests by writing another method (e.g. `test_getPerimeter_return_null_when_not_a_triangle`) including 9 combination of values: 2, 3, 6.
+Update tests by writing another method (e.g. `test_getPerimeter_return_null_when_not_a_triangle`) including 7 combination of values (i.e. 2, 3, 6).
 Test manually in browser.
 Also retest all cases from exercise 2.

+**Question:** did you notice any value of existing unit tests when retesting?

 Exercise 5: using data providers
 --------------------------------